What Is a Qualifying Life Event for Special Enrollment?

 Here are some of the most common qualifying life events:

-• Losing health care coverage, for instance:
+• Losing health care coverage:

 • Turning 26 and/or being removed from your parent’s insurance